-Students regularly present in class.
-From presenting on books (like in this Book Talk Assignment – Find this resource on Shopify CAD or Teachers Pay Teachers USD.) to class discussions (like in this Hot Topics Class Discussion Assignment – Find this resource on Shopify CAD or Teachers Pay Teachers USD. ), talking in front of the group is commonplace.
+Students are regularly presenting in class.
+From presenting on books (like in this Book Talk Assignment – Find this resource on Shopify CAD or Teachers Pay Teachers USD) to class discussions (like in this Hot Topics Class Discussion Assignment – Find this resource on Shopify CAD or Teachers Pay Teachers USD), talking in front of the group is commonplace.

-These activities will usually require some direction and structure, especially when they are new, but as students get better and better at listening, they will begin to do it without your guidance.
+These listening skills activities for middle school usually require some direction and structure, especially when they are new.
+Still, as students improve at listening, they will begin to do it without your guidance.

-Any of the activities in these two oral presentation bundles will provide both students and teachers with a structure to help improve listening skills.
+Any activities in these two oral presentation bundles will provide students and teachers with a structure to help improve listening skills.

 Strategy Two: Verbal Directions

-This technique is very simple to incorporate into your preexisting lessons.
+This technique is one of the very simple listening activities for middle school to incorporate into your preexisting lessons.
 Every time you give instructions, give them verbally to your students first.
 Have students briefly note what you said, and then ask a student to summarize it back to you and the class.

 Giving verbal directions encourages students to practice listening for information and encourages retention through note-taking and summary.